EdoardoLenzi9/Wikipedia.StrepHit/README.md

       * (bool) IS_ASYNC_MODE: when you call add_references procedure,processes each row on a new thread.

-      * (bool) DELETE_ROW when you call: refresh procedure, deletes rows with unrechable 'reference URL' (P854).
+      * (bool) DELETE_ROW: when you call refresh procedure, deletes rows with unrechable 'reference URL' (P854).

       * (bool) REFRESH_UNKNOWN_DOMAINS: when you call refresh procedure, replaces old urls with updated urls in case of site redirection.